submitted by George Poulos on 28.11.2004

 As notified in a previous entry, and re-iterated in less detail at the conclusion of this entry - in the year 2000, the Greek -Australian Sports Hall of Fame was inaugurated.

 Many athletes of the original 166 are obviously of Kytherian origin - Psaltis's, Samios, Zantiotis, Andronicus: but the place of origin in Greece of many others - particularly those born in Australia - has not been indicated in the biographies outlined in the original list.
+(How would you pick Jack Lewis as a Kytherian?)
 Determining how many Kytherians were inducted in the original list remains a matter for future research.
 To further complicate matters, some of the athletes may have had a parent, or grandparent of Kytherian origin.
 (A good example is Stephen Girdis, inducted for sailing prowess, whose mother is Kytherian.)

 From Pinax, The Greek Australian Sports Hall of Fame, Volume 1, reproduced with the permission of the editor, Steve Georgakis.

 Gerakitis was born in Kythera, Greece, and migrated to Australia in 1908.
 In Sydney he joined the New South Wales Sports Club's Gymnasium, before becoming a member of the Sydney Harriers, and amateur long distance running club based in Newtown.

 In July 1909 he ran his first major race, billed as the Second Annual Open Race, from Parramatta to Sydney, which was later recognised as the first Marathon in Australia.
 Gerakitis finished third.

 In 1910, Gerakitis took part in Queensland's first marathon, at the Australian Athletics Championships in Brisbane, and also in Victoria's first Marathon.